 Please note that only established Cherwell Lottery ‘Good Cause Partners’ are eligible to apply.

 Prior to completing the application form please check the eligibility and scope criteria to ensure that your project meets the requirements.
-There is a finite budget of £10,000 for this round ending Friday 26 November 2021.
+There is a finite budget for this round ending Friday 23 February 2024.

 For an application form, please email firstname.lastname@example.org and you will be emailed a copy.
 No hard copy applications will be accepted, and all communications must be by email.

 Ten pence from each £1 Cherwell Lottery ticket sale is assigned to the Good Cause Community Grant Fund.
 The Council uses this fund to make one-off grants of up to £1,000 to lottery good cause partners.
 Grants of up to one hundred percent of the total eligible costs and up to £1,000 (excluding any recoverable VAT) are available.
-The Council reserves the right to offer less than the grant requested in the event of an influx of applications that score equally well against the evaluation criteria.
+The Council reserves the right to offer less than the grant requested in the event of over subscription by suitably scoring applications.

-Cherwell Lottery Good Cause Community Grants are designed to support partners with revenue or capital projects that satisfy one or more our ‘Healthy, resilient and engaged communities’ funding priorities.
+Cherwell Lottery Good Cause Community Grants are designed to support partners with revenue or capital projects that satisfy one or more of our funding priorities.
 Projects must demonstrate additionality to existing activities, the grant is not available for “business as usual” costs.

 Note: revenue and capital projects